DefinitionPercentage of Utah women with live births who reported their most recent pregnancy was unintended.

 DenominatorNumber of Utah women with a live birth.

 Data Interpretation IssuesA stratified random sampling approach is used in selecting women 2-4 months postpartum to participate in PRAMS.
 The data are weighted by the CDC to represent the birth population for that year, adjusted for sampling probabilities, nonresponse, and noncoverage.
-Each strata must achieve a weighted response rate of 60% or it is not considered representative of that population.
+Each stratum must achieve a weighted response rate of 50% or it is not considered representative of that population.

 See the PRAMS website at [http://www.cdc.gov/prams/methodology.htm] for more detailed information on PRAMS and its methodology.

-How Are We Doing?During the years 2015 and 2016, 20.8% of women reported that their birth resulted from an unintended pregnancy.
+How Are We Doing?During the years 2019-2021, 19.4% of Utah women reported that their birth resulted from unintended pregnancy.

-What Is Being Done?In order to reduce unplanned pregnancies, public health efforts may include:
+What Is Being Done?To reduce unplanned pregnancies, public health efforts may include:

-__Health Education__ - increase knowledge of human reproduction, conception, and proper use of available contraceptive methods; and promote optimal spacing of pregnancies for healthy outcomes.
+Health Education: Increase knowledge of human reproduction, conception, and proper use of available contraceptive methods, and promote optimal spacing of pregnancies for healthy maternal and infant outcomes.

-As of August 1, 2012, non-grandfathered plans and issuers are required to provide coverage for preventive women's health care including contraception and counseling without cost sharing.
+As of August 1, 2012, non-grandfathered plans must provide coverage for preventive women's health care, including contraception and counseling, without cost-sharing.
+Medicaid also provides family planning counseling and FDA-approved contraceptive methods without cost-sharing.

 Evidence-based PracticesVarious studies have indicated that the use of long-acting reversible contraceptive (LARC) devices such as Implants and Intrauterine Devices (IUD) effectively lower the incidence of unplanned pregnancy in population and clinic settings.